NativeScript/docs-v7/ui/list-view.md

 ## Load More Items

-The built in [loadMoreItemsEvent](http://docs.nativescript.org/api-reference/classes/_ui_list_view_.listview.html#loadmoreitemsevent) can be used to implement infinite scrolling in your application.
+The built-in [loadMoreItemsEvent](http://docs.nativescript.org/api-reference/classes/_ui_list_view_.listview.html#loadmoreitemsevent) can be used to implement infinite scrolling in your application.
 Infinite scrolling allows you to load content on demand without the need for pagination.

 ```HTML
 // list-test.html